-Arrow and Decimal Point Keys
+Up Arrow and Decimal Point Keys

-Each of the four digits in the display is associated with the up arrow key directly below it.
-When applicable, the arrow key is used to increment the value of that digit, or advance to the next selection in a list of functions or settings.

-Each press of an up arrow key will increase the digit by 1, up to 9, then back to 0.
-The arrow keys may also be held down for continuous incrementing of numbers.
+Use the up arrow keys to increment the digit above each key, when applicable, or advance to the next selection in a list of functions or settings.
+Each press of an up arrow key will increment the digit by 1, up to 9, and then back to 0.
+Hold down the key for continuous incrementing of numbers.
 Some parameters, such as the RS-232 baud rate, scroll through a selection of values when the arrow keys are pressed.
 Other parameters have a fixed range of values, such as some setup parameters that are either turned on or off.
 In these cases, the arrow key will only scroll up to the maximum value for that parameter, then back to the minimum value.